 For the past 19 years, we've had 95% of our students attend college prep high schools and 100% be accepted into college, with 92% retention in college.
 Help us continue the trend!
 Be a tutor, role model, and mentor at Metro Achievement Center for girls or Midtown Center for boys!

 Volunteer tutor-mentor 2 hours once a week at our center, helping a student with their homework and goal-setting.

-Build a unique relationship and be paired with the same student for one-on-one tutoring.
+Build a unique relationship with the same student one-on-one.

 What's great about volunteering with MEF, is that it's an easy time commitment, it's structured well (which makes it easy when you're there), and most of all - working with the kids is great.
 You have interaction with the family, other tutor/mentors, and everyone is very friendly.
 Since I've started, three friends and 2 co-workers now volunteer with MEF too, and they all have other friends starting - which says a lot about the program.
 Just don't get cocky if you play dodgeball with the kids.
 Sure, you can throw harder - but you're also a bigger target!